near/docs/docs/2.develop/frontend.md

 </CodeTabs>

 :::info
 Signing in actually means that the user's wallet creates and stores an `access key` in the web's local storage.
-Such key enables to expend a maximum of `0.25Ⓝ` on calls to the `changeMethods` you defined in the `Contract` object. **Only** those methods on that contract, nothing else.
+By default, such key enables to expend a maximum of `0.25Ⓝ` on calls **only** to the `changeMethods` defined in the `Contract` object.
 :::

 ---

 ## Calling Change Methods
-Once the user logged in, now they can call change methods.
-Calling change methods is similar to calling view methods, only that now you can specify if you want to attach some NEARs to the call, and how much GAS you want to use for the call.
+Only after the user logs-in they can start calling change methods.
+Programmatically, calling change methods is similar to calling view methods, only that now you can attach money to the call, and specify how much GAS you want to use.
+It is important to notice that, if you ask for money to be attached in the call, then the user will be redirected to the NEAR wallet to accept the transaction.

 <CodeTabs>
   <Language value="🌐 - Javascript" language="js">